Nom-nom-hub/AutoDocsMaker/docs/index.md

 ## Overview

-AutoDocs is an automatic documentation generator designed to extract documentation from code comments and structure.
-It supports multiple programming languages and output formats, making it easy to create and maintain up-to-date documentation for your projects.
+AutoDocs is an automatic documentation generator designed to extract documentation from code comments and code structure.
+It supports multiple programming languages and output formats, simplifying the process of keeping your project documentation up-to-date.

 ## Installation